Ravidu-Vithana/EmployeeTracker/README.md

 # EmployeeTracker Android Application

-This project consists of an Android application built using Java/Kotlin (with React Native or Expo if applicable) and a Node.js Express server.
+This project consists of an Android application built using Java and a Node.js Express server.
 The Android application allows employees to track their work hours, and the server manages user authentication, data storage, and API services.

 ## Prerequisites